-Stream 2 will consider applications to demonstrate the entire process, key components, or to further develop and demonstrate the design of new solutions to enable the supply of hydrogen to become cost-effective with a view to achieving net zero ambition.
-A demonstration may only be for part(s) of the process.
+Phase 2 will consider applications to demonstrate the entire process, key components, or to further develop and demonstrate the design of new solutions to enable the supply of hydrogen to become cost-effective with a view to achieving net zero ambition.
+A physical demonstration may only be for part(s) of the process.

-Additional to a physical demonstration, successful applicants will need to deliver:
+Additional to a physical demonstration, successful applicants to Phase 2 will need to deliver:

-- An engineering design for implementation of the demonstration. - An evidence-based final project report for BEIS (and other government departments) detailing the design and development of the system, demonstration and trials results, key successes, lessons learned, and next steps. - A version of the project report that can be published. - A detailed assessment of the business plan for how the process will continue to be developed after the funding for the demonstration ends. - An assessment of the benefits and challenges of the solution including capital and operating costs, process risks, its cost-effectiveness, and how the solution could be scaled, against a counterfactual. - A route to market assessment, describing the key steps to commercialisation, including significant barriers and risks, and an assessment of potential benefits for other sectors, including an assessment of job creation and potential carbon savings. - An assessment of the potential rollout for the technology once successfully commercialised.
+- An engineering design for implementation of the demonstration. - Quarterly project progress reports summarising technical, commercial, financial, social and delivery developments on the project in the past three months; highlighting the key risks and the forward outlook for the upcoming quarter. - An evidence-based final project report for BEIS (and other government departments) detailing the design and development of the system, demonstration and trials results, key successes, lessons learned, and next steps. - A version of the Phase 2 final project report that can be published. - A detailed assessment of the business plan for how the process will continue to be developed after the funding for the demonstration ends. - An assessment of the benefits and challenges of the solution including capital and operating costs, process risks, environmental impact, safety, its cost-effectiveness, and how the solution could be scaled, against a counterfactual. - A route to market assessment, describing the key steps to commercialisation, including significant barriers and risks, and an assessment of potential benefits for other sectors, including an assessment of job creation and potential carbon savings. - An assessment of the potential rollout for the technology once successfully commercialised. - An evidence-based final dissemination report for BEIS (and other government departments) detailing the dissemination activities undertaken during the duration of the demonstration, identifying the stakeholders engaged and assessing the outcomes and impact of the activities.